Felipe-Lohan/Dungeon_World/Druid_-_Streamlined.md

 ##Race:

-* ☐ **Elf:** The sap of the elder trees flows within you.
-In addition to any other attunements, the Great Forest is always considered your land.
+* ☐ **Elf:** The sap of the elder trees flows within you. İn addition to any other attunements, the Great Forest is always considered your land.

 * ☐ **Human:** As your people learned to bind animals to field and farm, so too are you bound to them.
 You may always take the shape of any domesticated animal, in addition to your normal options.

 * ☐ **Halfling:** You sing the healing songs of spring and brook.
-When you make camp, you and your allies heal +1d6.
+When you **make camp**, you and your allies heal +1d6.

 * ☐ **(Other – Specify):**